-Relations between Lithuania and Switzerland are excellent.
+Relations between Switzerland and Lithuania are excellent.
 One reason for this is the assistance Switzerland provided to Lithuania in the years immediately following its independence in 1991.
-Lithuania is currently a beneficiary of the Swiss contribution to European Union enlargement.
+Lithuania was a beneficiary of the Swiss contribution to the enlarged European Union.

 Bilateral relations Switzerland–Lithuania

 Switzerland and Lithuania maintain regular bilateral contacts at the highest level.
 In October 2015 Lithuanian president Dalia Grybauskaitė paid Simonetta Sommaruga, then president of the Swiss Confederation, an official visit in Bern.
 Over the last decade, one of the priorities of bilateral relations has been close cooperation in the framework of Switzerland's contribution to the enlarged EU.
 Security is another focus of the cooperation between the two countries.
 Switzerland trains experts from Lithuania at the Geneva Centre for Security Policy.

 Economic relations between the two countries are flourishing.
 Lithuania is the Baltic state with which Switzerland has the largest volume of trade in goods.
 Trade between Switzerland and Lithuania amounted to approx. CHF 277 million in 2016.
 Imports from Lithuania grew by 30% between 2015 and 2016.